Disgusting Domino's People

-"Disgusting Domino's People" is a series of five viral videos uploaded to Youtube on April 13, 2009, which depict a male employee at a Domino's Pizza chain contaminating ingredients with his nostrils and buttocks while a female narrates that items with those ingredients will go out to customers; the videos were made by Kristy Lynn Hammonds and Michael Anthony Setzer and shot at a Domino's in Conover, North Carolina.
-The Consumerist blog was the first to post about the videos a day later, with some of its readers identifying the two workers and the location they worked at with an exterior shot in the video and Google Earth; the readers contacted both the located chain owner and Domino's.
+"Disgusting Domino's People" is a series of five viral videos uploaded to YouTube on April 13, 2009, which depict a male employee at a Domino's Pizza restaurant, Michael Setzer, contaminating ingredients with his nostrils and buttocks while a co-worker, Kristy Hammonds, narrates that items with those ingredients will go out to customers.
+The Consumerist blog was the first to post about the videos a day later, with readers using an exterior shot and Google Earth to identify the location as a Domino's in Conover, North Carolina, and contacting both the restaurant owner and Domino's.

-Within only days of the upload, the videos garnered more than a million views and international press, got the two employees fired and charged with a felony for food contamination, and negatively affected consumer reputation of the Domino's brand.
+Within only days of the upload, the videos garnered more than a million views and international press, got the two employees fired and charged with a felony for food contamination, and negatively affected the consumer reputation of the Domino's brand.
 On April 15, 2009, Domino's published apologies on its website and in online video form with a recording from president Patrick Doyle.
 In 2010, Setzer and Hammonds pleaded guilty to lesser punishment, facing short prison sentences, several months of probation, and prohibition from being at Domino's and other places that serve food or beverages.
 News outlets cited the scandal as an example of how strongly and quickly the internet and social media can ruin the reputation of major brands.